-Finally, classical generative models of natural images in the 90's and 00's used \textbf{(vi) heavy-tailed marginal PDFs in transformed domains}~\cite{Simoncelli97,Malo00,hyvarinen2009natural,Oord14_t_student} and then these marginal models were combined through mixing matrices (either PCA, DCT, ICA or wavelets), conceptually represented in the table by the matrix $B$.
-In this context, the response of a visual system (again according to PDF uniformization principles) should be related to non-linear saturations of the average spectrum (to compensate the high population at zero contrast) or cumulative functions of the marginals.
+\textbf{(vi) Heavy-tailed marginal PDFs in transformed domains} were used by classical generative models of natural images in the 90's and 00's~\cite{Simoncelli97,Malo00,hyvarinen2009natural,Oord14_t_student} and then these marginal models were combined through mixing matrices (either PCA, DCT, ICA or wavelets), conceptually represented by the matrix $B$ in the last column of Table~\ref{tab:principles}.
+In this context, the response of a visual system (according to PDF equalisation) should be related to non-linear saturation of the signal in the transform domain using the cumulative functions of the marginals.
 These explanations~\cite{Schwartz01,malo2006v1} have been given for the adaptive nonlinearities that happen in the wavelet-like representation in the visual cortex~\cite{Heeger92,Carandini12}, and also to define perceptual metrics~\cite{Daly90,Teo94,Malo97,Laparra10,laparra2016}.